 Building credit involves taking on some form of debt so you can pay it off and there’s more than one way to do it.
-Credit cards, for example, offer flexibility and convenience but they tend to come with high interest rates.
+Credit cards, for example, offer flexibility and convenience but they tend to come with high-interest rates.
 Taking out a small personal loan, on the other hand, could be better.
 Following some simple rules can ensure that you help rather than hurt your credit score.
+If you’re considering taking out loans then you may want to work with a financial advisor to make sure you have a full financial plan in place first.

 Do Shop Around for the Best Rate